I'm currently a full-time student living and studying in London. For years I've written about the environment, science, and psychology.

 Bowlby suggested that since attachment is innate there is a limited time period in which it can develop, this is called a sensitive period.

-This is an evolutionary theory which says that attachment is a behavioural system that evolved because of its survival and reproductive value.
+This is an evolutionary theory that says that attachment is a behavioral system that evolved because of its survival and reproductive value.

 A Secure Base

 Having an attachment with a caregiver is important for an infant because it provides protection from harm.
 This means that the caregiver is a 'secure base' from which the infant can explore its surrounding environment but then always return to when threatened or scared.